Nidd Valley Light Railway: Scar House

 The work on Angram reservoir drew to a close in 1916.
 It had been allowed to fill in late 1915, and overflowed in January 1916.
 The school at Angram village was closed by June 1916, and the population was depleted.
 A certificate of completion was awarded to John Best & Sons on 4 August 1917.
 For a contract worth £365,493, and lasting fourteen years, it had overrun by just £7,267, which included the cost of some large granite rocks, located near the dam for decoration.
-Bradford Corporation had already obtained an Act in 1913, allowing them to abandon their plans for a reservoir at High Woodale, and instead to build a much larger one at Scar House.
-It would submerge the site of Haden Carr reservoir, and the Act allowed them to start construction "when appropriate".
+Bradford Corporation had already obtained an act of Parliament, the Bradford Corporation Act 1913 (3 & 4 Geo.
+5. c. xcvi), allowing them to abandon their plans for a reservoir at High Woodale, and instead to build a much larger one at Scar House.
+It would submerge the site of Haden Carr reservoir, and the act allowed them to start construction "when appropriate".
 The cost of the new works was estimated at £2,161,500, and although three tenders were received, they decided on 14 May 1920 to build it themselves, using direct labour.
 Scar village was built between 1920 and 1921, consisting of ten hostels for a total of 640 men, a school, canteen, recreation room, concert hall, mission church and some bungalows.

 Plans to electrify the railway using hydro-electric power, were considered in March 1920, but rejected as being uneconomic.
 Holdsworth, dating from 1866, was thought to be too heavy for the line, but when no buyers could be found, it was used as a stationary steam supply for a further 14 years.
 There were plans to overhaul Milner, to obtain another lighter engine, and to purchase two railmotor cars.
 From August 1920, work was carried out to improve the line between Lofthouse and Angram.
 This included easing the alignment on many of the curves, the addition of loops near Lofthouse and at Woodale, just below the Scar House site, and the construction of a 180 yd tunnel near Goyden Pot, which was used by up trains only.
 The line at Angram was extended to a small quarry in 1921, along the trackbed of Best's gauge line beyond the dam.
 Stone was extracted for remedial work, caused by wind and wave erosion of the southern bank of the reservoir near the dam.